Eastern High School (Washington, D.C.): Subsequent Years

 In 1954, the U.S. Supreme Court made a significant decision regarding the desegregation of public schools.
 Specifically, in the case of Bolling vs. Sharpe, the court declared that the practice of racial segregation within the DC public school system was unconstitutional, as it violated the Due Process Clause of the Fifth Amendment.
 Consequently, new school boundaries were established to address this issue.
-Subsequently, during the autumn of 1954, the first African-American students who were previously attending Cardozo (Central) and Spingarn High schools were transferred to Eastern, resulting in an African-American student population of 1.4%.
-However, within a span of ten years, Eastern underwent a transformation, with the African-American student population reaching an overwhelming majority of 99%.
+Subsequently, in the autumn of 1954, the first African-American students who had previously attended Cardozo (Central) and Spingarn High Schools were transferred to Eastern, resulting in an African-American student population of 1.4%.
+However, within a span of ten years, Eastern transformed, with the African-American student population reaching an overwhelming majority of 99%.

 During the 1960s, significant milestones took place at Eastern High School, primarily involving its African-American student population.
-In 1964 Mr. Madison W. Tignor became the first African-American principal to serve Eastern.
+In 1964, Mr. Madison W. Tignor became the first African-American principal to serve Eastern.
 Recognizing the lack of curriculum that represented the Black experience and culture, students formed a collective called the Modern Strivers.
-In 1968, supported by the community, they founded the Freedom School, which employed committed educators.
+In 1968, with community support, they founded the Freedom School, which employed committed educators.
 This institution offered Eastern students the chance to participate in classes off-campus that focused on Black History and culture in addition to their regular coursework.

+Late 20th Century

-In the 1980s, the school underwent its first modernization phase.
-This included the installation of new windows, flooring, and parabolic troffer lighting in classrooms, as well as the addition of new stairwells, paint, fire doors, bathrooms, and the restoration of the auditorium, along with an overhaul of the elevator.
-Furthermore, significant improvements were made to the gymnasium.
-Unfortunately, a devastating fire broke out in the gymnasium on July 16, 1984, resulting in damages of approximately $1 million and causing a 2-year delay on the gym's completion.
+In the 1980s, Eastern High School underwent its first major modernization project.
+The renovations included the installation of new windows, fire doors, flooring, restrooms, stairwells, and parabolic troffer lighting in classrooms.
+Interior corridors were repainted, the school's historic brick flooring was restored, the auditorium was renovated, and the elevator was modernized.
+Significant improvements were also made to the gymnasium; however, an arson fire on July 16, 1984, caused approximately $1 million in damage and delayed the project's completion by two years.

+Ralph H. Neal served as principal of Eastern High School from 1984 to 1997, making him one of the school's longest-serving principals.
+During his tenure, he emphasized academic standards, student discipline, and campus safety while fostering strong relationships with students and staff.
+Following his service at Eastern, Neal joined the central administration of the District of Columbia Public Schools (DCPS), where he served as an assistant superintendent.
+He has been recognized by many alumni as "Principal for Life" for his long tenure and leadership at the school.